Español

 A PET scan can help show if the cancer has spread to lymph nodes or other parts of the body.
 This test looks for areas where cells are growing quickly (which might be a sign of cancer), rather than just showing if areas look abnormal based on their size or shape.

-PET/CT scan: Often a PET scan is combined with a CT scan using a special machine that can do both at the same time.
-This lets the doctor compare areas of higher radioactivity on the PET scan with the more detailed pictures of that area on the CT scan.
-This is the type of imaging scan most preferred in patients with MCC.
+PET/CT or PET/MRI scan: Often a PET scan is combined with a CT scan or MRI scan, using special machines that can do both at the same time.
+This lets the doctor compare areas of higher radioactivity on the PET scan with the more detailed pictures of that area on the CT or MRI scan.
+This type of imaging scan is often preferred in patients with MCC.

 The American Cancer Society medical and editorial content team